filigino/trace-app/README.md

 ## Features

 - Uses Bluetooth to detect phones of other people the user has come into contact with
 - Supports Push Notifications on confirmed Exposures to others that have tested positive for COVID-19
 - Supports Background App Fetch to check for new Exposures every hour
+- Uses a decentralised architecture so no user information is stored at the server (only unique IDs) and most processing is done locally on the app itself
 - Does not implement Apple/Google's Exposures API

 ## How It Works